Skip to content

 Pending invitations

-Invitations you have sent but that are not yet accepted appear in the audience's Members tab.
-Each pending invite shows the time it was sent and the time it expires.
+Invitations you have sent but that are not yet accepted appear in the audience's Members tab, each labeled with the role (owner or learner) the person will get when they accept.

 Invitations expire on the schedule shown in the product (typically several days from when they were sent).
 Expired invites are cleaned up automatically so the list does not accumulate stale entries.
 Resend or create a new invite if someone missed the window.